James Fritz

 Publications

-"A Permissive View of Fitting Emotional Change," accepted for publication in Australasian Journal of Philosophy
+"A Permissive View of Fitting Emotional Change," forthcoming in Australasian Journal of Philosophy

 "On the Scope of the Right to Explanation," AI and Ethics (forthcoming)